 Our Quarterly Mortality Report provides information on mortality rates, quality of care indicators, and system/process measures that may affect the quality of care.
-The Quarterly Mortality Report compares Trusts in the North West with others and shows how each trust’s position has changed over time.
-Each report is supported by a quarterly webinar that explores […]
+The Quarterly Mortality Report compares Trusts in […]

-Personalised Care Teams by Design will support teams to embed Personalised Care within their service.
-Starting with an overview of the fundamental elements of Personalised Care, we will facilitate teams to identify their own challenge in implementing Personalised Care and then support them to undertake an improvement project.
-This programme combines Personalised Care knowledge, including […]
+Personalised Care by Design will support teams to embed Personalised Care within their service.
+Starting with an overview of the fundamental elements of Personalised Care, we will facilitate teams to […]

-Motivational Interviewing Techniques are communication skills that support a person centred approach to care delivery.
-Motivational Interviewing skills are required to support people to manage their own health and long term conditions.
-This programme provides participants with an introduction to the principles of Motivational Interviewing; an opportunity to practice these new communication styles, and guidance […]
+Motivational Interviewing techniques are communication skills that support a person centred approach to care delivery.
+Motivational Interviewing skills are required to support people to manage their own health and long […]

 Introduction to Personalised Care

 Introduction to Personalised Care will enable participants to understand the components of Personalised Care, including shared decision making and self-management support.
-This programme will help participants understand the need for a change in current practice, consider the benefits and challenges of practicing personalised care, and the tools and resources to implement it.
-This programme […]
+This programme will help participants understand the need for […]

 Introduction to Human Factors

 Introduction to Human Factors is aimed at those who are new to Human Factors or those who are interested in refreshing existing knowledge.
-This entry-level programme will provide participants with the fundamental knowledge and skills for Human Factors in health and care.
-Human factors is about enhancing our performance through a better understanding of human […]
+This entry-level programme will provide members with […]